Table of Contents

-Monroe heavy-duty models provide the option of changing the default position (Units/Price Mode described above) to other formats when the decimal selector is in the Add Mode position and one is performing multiplication or division.
-Units/Units Mode, when selected treats both entries in multiplication or division as whole numbers, if no decimal point is entered.
+Monroe heavy-duty models provide the option of changing the default position (Units/Price Mode described above) to other formats when the decimal selector is in the Add Mode position and you are performing multiplication or division.
+Units/Units Mode, when selected, treats both entries in multiplication or division as whole numbers, if no decimal point is entered.

 • Price/Units Mode

 As much as one wants to generalize, there are invoices where price appears first then the number of units.
 To facilitate this type of invoice, again the Monroe heavy-duty calculators provide another selectable format.
 This format accepts the first entry as dollars and cents and the second entry as a whole number.

 Typical within the trucking industry, certain invoices have fractional quantities (weight) times price.
 Selecting yet another format to simplify entry, the Monroe heavy-duty calculators support price/price mode.
 In this format both first and second entries are accepted as 2 decimal places automatically.